pyccel/pyccel/tutorial/decorators.md

 cost.
 Non-literal negative indexes are not especially common, therefore Pyccel does not add this costly if block unless it is specifically requested.
 This can be done using the `allow_negative_index` decorator.

-An example shows how Pyccel handles negative indexes beween Python and C:
+An example shows how Pyccel handles negative indexes between Python and C:

 ```python
 from pyccel.decorators import allow_negative_index